vadimcn/codelldb/README.md

 No binary downloads are available at this time.
 You are gonna have to [build your own](http://lldb.llvm.org/build.html#BuildingLldbOnWindows).
 Sorry :(

+# Note for Rust Language Users
+There is a known incompatibility of debug info emitted by `rustc` and LLDB 3.8: you won't be able to step through code or inspect variables if you have this version.
+The workaround is to use either LLDB 3.7 or 3.9.
+On OSX, LLDB shipped with Xcode 8 is known to have this problem fixed.

 # Release Notes

 ## 0.1.0
 First released version.

+## 0.1.2
+- Infer `.exe` target extension on Windows.
+- `args` may now be a string.